-“Yes, the Lord changed my name too.”
+“Yes, the Lᴏʀᴅ changed my name too.”
 Abraham smiled.
 “A mother of nations needs a father of nations, doesn’t she?”

 There are times when God orders our circumstances in such a way that from a human standpoint his promises are impossible to fulfill.
-And if at that point these promises seem almost unbelievable, as they did to Abraham (Genesis 17:17-18) and Sarah (Genesis 18:11-14), what God has exposed are the boundaries of our faith—boundaries he means to expand.
+And if at that point we find these promises almost unbelievable, as did Abraham (Genesis 17:17–18) and Sarah (Genesis 18:11–14), what God has exposed are the boundaries of our faith — boundaries he means to expand.

 Abraham and Sarah “grew strong in [their] faith” (Romans 4:20) because God pushed them to believe more than they thought was possible.
 For the sake of our joy he does the same for you and me.